Sousastep/sousastep/SousaFX/.docs/_sources/content/mainstutter.rst.txt

    or always pass through regardless of if the stutter is occuring?
    This may be hardcoded to change dynamically.
 Don't worry about it.

+- auto-pan

+   How much the stutter should pan left and right.

+- smol menu to the right of auto-pan

+   Sets the easing function for the panning.

+- button to the right of auto-pan, under smol menu

+   Selects a random subdivision. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Random Rhythm``

 - staircase

-   modulates the stutter's startpoint as accel increases.
+   Modulates the stutter's startpoint as accel increases.

-- toggle left of staircase
+- smol toggle left of staircase

-   determines if the stutter's startpoint modulation amount decreases as accel decreases, or sticks to its maximum value.
+   Determines if the stutter's startpoint modulation amount decreases as accel decreases, or sticks to accel's max value.

-- button

-   Selects a random subdivision. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Random Rhythm``

-- stutter volume

-   The volume of the stutter.

-- subdiv menu
+- subdiv menu below staircase

-   The rhythm of the subdivision.
+   Sets subdivision.
 Attached to binding's subdivisions.

 - sync

    Same as the subdiv menu.

+- stutter volume

+   The overall volume of the stutter.

 - accel

    Slow down and speed up the stutter FX.
 Upon returning to the default speed, the stutter will resync to the downbeat. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Accel`` or ``Looper Stutter Accel``.

+- button above accel

+   Enables "scatter", which never stops recording into the half-note buffer.
+Inspired by RC-505.

 - window